jitsucom/jitsu/README.md

 <a href="#"><img align="right" src="https://raw.githubusercontent.com/jitsucom/eventnative/master/artwork/feat-n.png" width="40px" /></a>

-Also, we have <a href="https://app.eventnative.com/#/register">a hosted version of EventNative</a> where you can experiment with the product without running your own server.
+Also, we have <a href="https://app.jitsu.com/register">a hosted version of EventNative</a> where you can experiment with the product without running your own server.

 ## Features
- * **Drop-in Segment & Google Analytics Backend**: No need to modify your existing tracking code if you're using `analytics.js` or `Google Analytics`, just add a few lines of [JavaScript](https://docs.eventnative.org/javascript-reference/direct-tracking) and you're set!
+ * **Drop-in Segment & Google Analytics Backend**: No need to modify your existing tracking code if you're using `analytics.js` or `Google Analytics`, just add a few lines of [JavaScript](https://docs.eventnative.org/sending-data/javascript-reference) and you're set!

  * **Self Hosted Tracker**: Don't want to send your user data to third parties?
-Use our self hosted [tracker](https://docs.eventnative.org/javascript-reference).
+Use our self hosted [tracker](https://docs.eventnative.org/sending-data/javascript-reference/npm-or-yarn).

  * **Capture Events stopped by AdBlock**: Since EventNative is hosted on your domain, you get events for all users; not just those without AdBlock.

- * **Multiple Destination Support**: We support [Redshift](https://docs.eventnative.org/quick-start), [BigQuery](https://docs.eventnative.org/quick-start), [PostgreSQL](https://www.postgresql.org/), [ClickHouse](https://clickhouse.tech/), [Snowflake](https://www.snowflake.com/).
+ * **Multiple Destination Support**: We support [Redshift](https://aws.amazon.com/ru/redshift/), [BigQuery](https://bigquery.cloud.google.com/welcome), [PostgreSQL](https://www.postgresql.org/), [ClickHouse](https://clickhouse.tech/), [Snowflake](https://www.snowflake.com/), [S3](https://aws.amazon.com/en/s3/), [Google Analytics](https://developers.google.com/analytics/devguides/collection/protocol/v1), [Facebook](https://developers.facebook.com/docs/marketing-api/conversions-api/).
 EventNative automatically pushes to all your configured destinations at once without additional overhead.

  * **High-Performance and Throughput**: EventNative is written in [Go](https://golang.org/) with performance in mind, you're only limited by local disk performance since we write events locally prior to sending them to your data warehouse in batches.
-Read more about scalability [here](https://docs.eventnative.org/scaling-eventnative).
+Read more about scalability [here](https://docs.eventnative.org/other-features/scaling-eventnative).

  * **Dynamic Schema and JSON Interface**: EventNative parses incoming requests and adjusts the underlying schema automatically.
 We map JSON events to tables and create necessary columns on the fly.

  * **Data Enrichment**: EventNative can connect with [MaxMind's](https://www.maxmind.com/en/home) selfhosted DB for geo resolution to determine a user's country, city, and zip code from their IP address

- * **Retrospective User Recognition**: [Coming soon](https://github.com/jitsucom/eventnative/issues/25) for selected destination (BigQuery, pSQL and ClickHouse).
+ * **Retrospective User Recognition**: Once user's identity is known (as a result of registration or any other type of conversion), EventNative amends all previous events made by this user and assigns a user id to all of them in DWH!
+Read more about this feature [here](https://jitsu.com/docs/other-features/retrospective-user-recognition)

  * **Mobile Application SDKs**: Coming soon for [iOS](https://github.com/jitsucom/eventnative/issues/4) and [Android](https://github.com/jitsucom/eventnative/issues/5).

  * **Telemetry**: To help us improve EventNative, we collect usage metrics **without any customer data**.
 For more details, please check out our [wiki page](https://github.com/jitsucom/eventnative/wiki/Telemetry).